-E.g. included are pressure vessels, pressurized structures, pressure components and special pressurized equipments.
+1 E.g. included are pressure vessels, pressurized structures, pressure components and special pressurized equipments.

+2 For pressurized hardware subjected to significant loads not caused by internal pressure, acceptance proof and leak testing with only internal pressure can be inadequate.

 pressurized structure (PS)

 structure designed to carry both internal pressure and vehicle structural loads